RoKu-1999/ML_Workloads_Final/README.md

   - https://www.kaggle.com/mlg-ulb/creditcardfraud (150MB)
   - https://www.cs.toronto.edu/~kriz/cifar.html

+The datasets should be located in the corresponding experiments folder, under datasets_all folder.
+A given installation script is provided in dataset_download.sh

 ### Experiments

   - Experiments can be found in the subfolders
-  - Must be run in tmux environment, which sets the environment variables (Start with ./env.sh
+  - Must be run in tmux environment, which sets the environment variables (Start with ./env.sh)
+  - gramine-bin and gramine-debug must be located under $HOME

 | Experiment | Model | Description                        |
 |------------|-------|------------------------------------|